-The Online button enables sync - either for LTC generation or for slave to LTC.
+The Online button enables sync - either for LTC generation or for slave to LTC when using MTR with an LRX2 or H64 unit.

 SHIFT+SET on the LRX panel toggles Online on & off.

 Note that right-mouse clicking on the Online button allows you to quickly change between LTC Master and Slave mode as well as selecting 9-pin devices.